Fast Forward to the Twenty-First Century

 The potential of AR is visible across industries.
 From education to manufacturing to automotive, augmented reality fills gaps in workflows, offering tangible opportunities for improvement.

-Well, quality assurance in the automotive industry is like the IKEA instruction times 1,782.4.
+If you've ever struggled with a paper instruction for a shiny new IKEA bookshelf, quality assurance in the automotive industry is like the IKEA situation times 1,782.4.

 In fact, the healthcare industry is projected to add a $47.9 billion boost to the global economy by 2022.